luansilvadb/fusionpbx-docker/README.md

 Multiarch docker build for FusionPBX + Freeswitch(tested with x86_64 and armv7).

 ## Build
 Run `build-freeswitch.sh` first to build the Freeswitch base image(takes the longest).
-This builds `arm/v7` and `amd64` by default but you can ass as parameter another arch that you need(e.g. `arm64`).
+This builds `arm/v7` and `amd64` by default but you can pass as parameter another arch that you need(e.g. `arm64`).
 You then build the Dockerfile in the current file.

 ## Run